Chapter 2: Earth Materials

 - What was the heat source for the metamorphism?

-- This map shows the distribution of another mineral common in metamorphosed shales, staurolite.
+- Critical Thinking: This map shows the distribution of another mineral common in metamorphosed shales, staurolite.
 Using the temperature scale, determine the temperature that the staurolite formed.

 Daniel Hauptvogel, Virginia Sisson, Carlos Andrade